The Real Cost of Living in Thailand: About $1k a Month

 How much is rent in Thailand?

-A clean studio or one-bedroom in a smaller city or outside the tourist core is a small fraction of a US apartment.
-Central Bangkok is pricier but still affordable by American standards.
+A small place outside the tourist core costs a fraction of what an American apartment does.
+My own overseas math budgets around $400 a month for a condo.
+Central Bangkok is pricier but still cheap by American standards.
 Rent is the one bucket you control most, so where you live sets your whole budget.